tparchman/GAIN_summer2021/day_one/unix_assignment1.md

     $ pwd

-## stopping jobs, exiting programs in the terminal
+## Stopping jobs, exiting programs in the terminal

 It is often necessary to put a stop to things that are happening in the terminal, but the means to that end can be context dependent.
 Here are two simple options that usually work: